 If youve been invited to a holiday party where you know you’ll run into people that don’t have your best interest in mind or may be a negative influence, its ok to say “no” and not feel guilty.
 Staying the sobriety course is in the best interest of your health and well-being.

 Substance addiction is not only physically and mentally damaging, but it can also put a strain on relationships with your loved ones.
-If you or a loved one are struggling with addiction, Blueprints for Recovery can help.
+If you or a loved one are struggling with addiction, The PAC Program can help.
 We provide a safe place for young men between the ages of 18 and 30 with a supportive environment for substance abuse rehabilitation.
 Contact our Arizona drug rehab today for more information.